Djelloul007/k8spracticalexample/README.md

 - to manage the Postgres database secret we need to run this command : „kubectl create secret generic pgpassword --from-literal PGPASSWORD=12345asdf“ <br/>

 let now deploy our Fibonacci sequence calculator project. <br/>
-We can do it in der steps <br/>
+We can do it in 2 steps <br/>

 1- „kubectl create secret generic pgpassword --from-literal PGPASSWORD=12345asdf“ <br/>
 2- kubectl apply -f .\ <br/>

-to access the application just run „minikube ip“ to egt the cluster ip address & navigate tot he this cluster adress with your browser you need to refresh the page after submit. <br/>
+to access the application just run „minikube ip“ to gegt the cluster ip address & navigate tot he this cluster adress with your browser you need to refresh the page after submit. <br/>